Phyozawhein/FoodNation/README.md

 #### Charity

 - [x] Charities can write a review and rate restaurants to help them improve their public services.
-- [x] Charities can manage donation appointments from restaurants. -[x] Charities can host and manage donation events.
+- [x] Charities can manage donation appointments from restaurants.
+- [x] Charities can host and manage donation events.
 - [x] Charities can display their favorite restaurant as a show of gratitude.

 #### Restaurant

-- [x] Restaurant donate food to charities by setting up appointments. -[x] Restaurant can manage appointments by modifying items inside the appointment.
+- [x] Restaurant donate food to charities by setting up appointments.
+- [x] Restaurant can manage appointments by modifying items inside the appointment.

 ### System feature